ghuong/group-chat-server/README.md

 ## About

-This the server component for an anonymous real-time group chat.
+This the server component for an anonymous real-time group chat web app.
 There is a corresponding [web client](https://github.com/ghuong/group-chat-client).

 ## Getting Started